OctopusDeploy/docs/docs/getting-started/first-deployment/deploy-a-package.md

 ---
-title: Create and Deploy a Release
+title: Deploy a sample package
-description: Step by step guide on how to create and deploy a release in Octopus Deploy
+description: Step by step guide on how to deploy a sample package Octopus Deploy
 position: 80
 hideInThisSection: true
 ---